VladEtoMarmelad/Git-Time-Machine/README.md

 The NestJS backend will start and listen for requests.
 By default, it runs on `http://localhost:3030`.

-**2. Start the Frontend Server**
+**3. Start the Frontend Server**

-In your second terminal, navigate to the frontend directory and run the development server.
+In another terminal, navigate to the frontend directory and run the development server.

 ```bash
 # Navigate to the frontend directory